Skip to content

 • Substantial proportions

-Storage matters more than people think.
-It removes visual noise.
+Storage matters more than people think because it removes visual noise.
+In a room like this, visible clutter shows up fast.

 A properly scaled sideboard or buffet cabinet adds both weight and function, especially in open living spaces.